World Darts Championship prize money: How much will winner earn at Ally Pally?

 As the most prestigious tournament in the sport, the World Darts Championship carries the highest prize fund too, with a total pot of around £2.5m.

-A large chunk of this is saved for the winner, who bags £500,000 and also takes home the Sid Wadell Trophy, named in honour of famed darts commentator Sid Waddell.
+A large chunk of this is saved for the winner, who bags £500,000 and also takes home the Sid Waddell Trophy, named in honour of famed darts commentator Sid Waddell.

 The losing finalist takes home £200,000, while players who lose in the semi-finals are rewarded with £100,000, and those who only make the quarter-finals get £50,000 each.